Ice cream is one of my favorite desserts and with the whole TikTok corn trend this summer, I wanted to create something original and unique.

 - Lightly brush the corn with olive oil and grill or broil until charred all around, about 5-7 minutes.
 Remove and set aside to cool.

-- When the corn has cooled to touch, stand it upright and cut off the kernels from the cob.
+- When the corn has cooled to the touch, stand it upright and cut off the kernels from the cob.
 Reserve the kernels and cob separately.
 Transfer the corn kernels into a blender with milk and blend until smooth.

 - In a bowl, combine egg yolks, sugar, and salt.
 Whisk together until it turns into a pale yellow color, about 5 minutes.
 You'll know it's ready when you drizzle the mixture and see a 'ribbon effect' as it falls back down onto the mixture.